hyperledger/besu-docs/docs/Reference/API-Methods.md

 ### perm_reloadPermissionsFromFile

-Reloads the accounts and nodes permission lists from the [permissions configuration file].
+Reloads the accounts and nodes allowlists from the [permissions configuration file].

 #### Parameters